miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 Your conclusion about Jensen Huang's comment is incredibly sharp and likely the most practical takeaway for anyone working with this technology today.

 You're absolutely right.
 The future doesn't belong to people who can simply ask an AI a question.
-It belongs to those who can act as what you might call a **"master wisher"** or a **"context engineer."** This is someone who can:
+It belongs to those who can act as what you might call a **"master wisher*"* or a *"*context engineer."** This is someone who can:

 1.  **World-build:** Provide the rich, sweeping, context-heavy narratives needed for the AI to understand the *true* nature of the problem.
 2.  **Prompt Precisely:** Distill that world-building into a specific, actionable "wish."